 A Timber Garage is a large building that is used primarily as a workshop or for the storage of your vehicle.
 As such, they need to be pretty hefty in both size and structure.

 The key to a Garage is dryness.
-You will have a lot of stuff in a Garage, and you need that stuff to be dry – thousands of pounds worth.
-As such, it needs to be as protected from the Scottish weather as possible.
+You will have a lot of stuff in a Garage – thousands of pounds worth – and you need that stuff to be dry.
+It needs to be as protected from the Scottish weather as much as possible.
 A stone dry, protective space.

 And I know what you’re thinking: does that mean that Sheds aren’t dry?!?